Driving on drugs is never worth the risk

 How drugs can affect your driving

-- Depending on what’s been taken, drugs have different effects on driving ability
+- Depending on what’s been taken, drugs have different effects on driving ability.

-- Many impair awareness, judgement and reaction times
+- Many impair awareness, judgement and reaction times.

-- Drugs can still be detected in your system quite a few days after they’ve been taken
+- Drugs can still be detected in your system quite a few days after they’ve been taken.

-- Many prescription drugs can also make you drowsy and affect vision, coordination and concentration
+- Many prescription drugs can also make you drowsy and affect vision, coordination and concentration.

-For more information on the effects of specific drugs, read the content on Drug Driving | Release and Changes to drug driving law – GOV.UK
+For more information on the effects of specific drugs, read the content on release.org and changes to drug driving law on gov.uk.

 Prescription and over-the-counter drugs